xlxs4/xlxs4.github.io/notes/esa-design-booster/index.md

 We've designed and are developing a \abbr{title="3-Unit — 3 10cm cubes", abbr="3U"} CubeSat which holds a 2U biology payload.
 Our mission is two-fold: we want to establish our idea for a modular platform to perform space biology experiments in CubeSats/small satellites as a working prototype.
 Also, we aim to probe the way conditions in \abbr{title="Low Earth Orbit", abbr="LEO"} (mainly microgravity and cosmic radiation) affect yeast cells at the gene expression level.

-To achieve that, the 2U payload is a pressurized vessel which hosts a container with the various compartments to run our experiments.
+To achieve the mission goals, the 2U payload is a pressurized vessel which hosts a container with the various compartments to run our experiments.
 We'll culture cells in-orbit and then see how their gene expression is altered through acquiring images via our DIY microscope-like imaging system.
 We aim to run the same experiment in three distinct timepoints across the duration of our mission, and to do this we've been using a small platform called a \abbr{title="Lab-on-a-Chip", abbr="LoC"} to hold the cells and interface them with the various fluidics in a miniaturized version of a biology lab.

-In brief, we've submitted our proposal in October 2019, took part in the selection workshop hosted here in December 2019, got accepted in February 2020, submitted the \abbr{title="Technical Specification Verification Control Document", abbr="TS-VCD"} in April, submitted the first version of \abbr{title="Critical Design Review", abbr="CDR"} in October and had it approved in September 2021, marking the end of the design phase and the beginning of the construction/testing phase.
+Our high-level roadmap looks like: we've submitted our proposal in October 2019, took part in the selection workshop hosted here in December 2019, got accepted in February 2020, submitted the \abbr{title="Technical Specification Verification Control Document", abbr="TS-VCD"} in April, submitted the first version of \abbr{title="Critical Design Review", abbr="CDR"} in October and had it approved in September 2021, marking the end of the design phase and the beginning of the construction/testing phase.
 Right now we are getting ready to run a series of testing campaigns at the ESA facilities, then pass the \abbr{title="Manufacturing Readiness Review", abbr="MRR"} and be in-orbit by late 2023/early 2024.

 ## Project management